hackersifu/log_analysis_buddy/README.md

 4. Enter the OpenAI API key when prompted.
 5. Enter the name of the log file to be analyzed (including the .csv extension).
 6. Enter context for the analysis (i.e. "Look for malicious trends.").
+7. NEW!
+Select the model to use for the analysis (i.e. gpt-3.5-turbo) from the provided list.

 ## Example Input
 ```